-In JavaScript, functions are first-class citizens which means they can be passed as arguments to other functions, returned as values from other functions, and assigned to variables.
+In JavaScript, functions are first-class citizens.
+They can be passed as arguments to other functions, returned as values from other functions, and assigned to variables.
 This flexibility necessitates the ability to distinguish whether a variable is a function to ensure proper handling in code logic.

-In this article, you will learn how to verify if a variable holds a function using various techniques in JavaScript.
-Explore practical code examples that demonstrate how to perform these checks effectively, ensuring robust program execution.
+This article will help you learn to check whether a variable is a function using various techniques in JavaScript.
+Explore practical code examples that demonstrate how to perform these checks effectively, ensuring robust program execution and avoiding errors.

 function myFunction() {